bo-er/bo-er.github.io/_posts/2023-12-21-It there a problem for prometheus to use mmap.md

 -rw-r--r-- 1 actiontech-universe actiontech  1694088 2月  11 15:10 00000014
 drwxr-xr-x 2 actiontech-universe actiontech       22 2月  11 13:00 checkpoint.00000010
 ```
 These two outputs show that checkpoint.00000010 is created right after 00000012.
-This is because, from the above source code we can see that (last-first)*2/3 must be greater than 2(This number should be 1 without line 6), otherwise the function call returns.
-Since (12-8) multiplies 2/3 > 2, therefore, when log 00000012 was created, the next checkpointing was also created.
-After that, all old WAL files before the checkpoint are deleted by h.wal.Truncate and the old checkpoint is deleted via wlog.DeleteCheckpoints.
+This is because, from the above source code we can see that `(last-first)*2/3` must be greater than 2(This number should be 1 without line 6), otherwise the function call returns.
+Since `(12-8) x 2/3 > 2`, therefore, when log 00000012 was created, the next checkpointing was also created.
+After that, all old WAL files before the checkpoint are deleted by `h.wal.Truncate` and the old checkpoint is deleted via `wlog.DeleteCheckpoints`.

 # Conclusion